-Boosting Engineering, Science & Technology
+Boosting Engineering, Science and Technology

 BEST is a national non-profit organization with the mission to inspire students to pursue careers in engineering, science and technology through participation in a sports-like, science and engineering-based robotics competition.